migalha212/Tenebris/docs/README.md

 #### Implementation

 We created, as per the design, a generic `State<T>` Class and the necessary more specific implementations in junction with the MVC Design Pattern.
 This Classes can be found [here](/src/main/java/com/ldts/t14g01/Tenebris/state).

+#### Consequences

+The State Pattern improves code organization and maintainability by encapsulating each state's behavior into distinct classes, ensuring modularity and clarity.
+It simplifies adding or modifying states, enabling scalability without impacting existing ones.
+By centralizing transition logic, it eliminates redundancy and ensures consistent, predictable flows.
+Delegating behavior to state classes removes complex conditional structures and enhances dynamic control over application behavior.
+This approach reinforces the single responsibility principle, resulting in a more robust, flexible, and clean system.

 ## Class Hierarchies